 Love root beer and feel good about drinking it whenever I want now!
 Wish it was a little more carbonated but it’s very tasty and doesn’t work against my stomach issues.
 Love it!Review left on: Classic Root Beer –

 Interestingly, I even know a person who says that drinking Olipop helps improve his sleep at night.
 While this may not be true of the caffeinated versions, the fruit-flavored Ollipops, Cream Soda, and Root Beer very well may help.
 Let me know if you notice anything about your sleep if you drink Olipop.
-Since I have been having them regularly my sleep is very good, but it usually is anyways.
+Since I have been having them regularly my sleep is very good, but it usually is anyway.